maxfierrog/.dot/README.md

 # Dot Files

-The setup here is such that these never need to be moved from the directory the directory they are cloned into.
+The setup here is such that these never need to be moved from the directory they are cloned into.
 The script `unpack.sh` creates soft links to its contents in an input directory.

 To create soft links in root directory on a Mac: